 Derek allowed Lycanth two lazy loops over the Hold, buying time for Chris to ready himself.
 Sure enough, when they swept in for a landing there was a small knot of people standing at the great iron doors of the hold, all in various states of sleep deprivation.

-“Allison’s little monster, in its excitement, chose to alert me to the imminent event by landing on my face,” Chris grumbled, clearly not a morning person if the grip on his mug of klah was any indication.
+“Allison’s little monster, in its excitement, chose to alert me to the imminent event by landing on my face,” Chris grumbled.
+If the grip on his mug of klah was any indication, he was clearly not a morning person.
 The firelizard at his throat was absolutely trembling with glee, adding a shrill note to the deep thrumming hum emanating from Lycanth’s chest.
 “I will be glad when this is over.”

 “It will be a memorable day no matter how it ends,” The guardcaptain said, thwacking Chris on the arm.
 “Let’s enjoy it.”